 by Sonja Kraft

-Fashion revolution started after the Rana Plaza complex collapsed in Bangladesh in 2013, killing over 1,100 people.
+Fashion Revolution started after the Rana Plaza complex collapsed in Bangladesh in 2013, killing over 1,100 people.
 The need was realized for more transparency in supply chains and for consumers to be aware of how their clothes are actually being made and the possible negative parts of the supply chain, such as exploitation of the workers and pollution of the environment.
 If there is transparency, consumers can identify whether or not people are being exploited in the supply chain or the environment is being harmed.
-Fashion revolution aims to restructure the fashion industry to value people and the environment while still creating profit for businesses.
+Fashion Revolution aims to restructure the fashion industry to value people and the environment while still creating profit for businesses.

 At Purnaa, we stand behind the vision of Fashion Revolution.
 We are now World Fair Trade guaranteed, meaning that our manufacturing process is done in an ethical way.
-We strive for transparency; anyone can come take a tour of our facilities, and we are open about who made your clothes, featuring our workers on our website through pictures and interviews.
+We strive for transparency; anyone can come to take a tour of our facilities, and we are open about who made your clothes, featuring our workers on our website through pictures and interviews.

 You can also be a part of the Fashion Revolution.
 Here are a few easy steps to take to become more involved.